UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-19.md

 In 1855, the fetters were removed from the two brothers, shortly before Ellis visited Antananarivo.
 At the end of the account of his life, Rainitsontsoraka declared:

-This is the state of the work of the Lord with me, which I made known unto you, beloved brother; and all the friends here visit you.
-May you live, and have happiness, saith RAINITSONTSORAKA and his brother.[^⁠102]
+_This is the state of the work of the Lord with me, which I made known unto you, beloved brother; and all the friends here visit you.
+May you live, and have happiness, saith RAINITSONTSORAKA and his brother._[^⁠102]

 It seems clear to me at least that the man in the photograph wearing the striped lamba is the same as the one in the photograph with ‘Native Christian Pastor’ written on the back.
 It is less clear that this man is the one in the photograph labelled ‘Rainitsontsoraka’.
 Is it possible that the man in the brown silk lamba was in fact not Rainitsontsoraka but rather Rainimanga, his brother who was also a Christian?

 Converting the surviving negative at Wisbech into a positive image, this looks to me like another man altogether.
 Did Ellis incorrectly label this, failing to recognise his friend’s face in the negative image?
 Or was the error made in 1874 when an index was compiled for the prints made by Samuel Smith, after Ellis had died?

-In some ways, we can regard these photographs from Madagascar as an extension of the many portraits of faithful Christian individuals which had appeared at the front of the _Evangelical Magazine_ for over half a century_._  As photographs, however, they encourage us to look deeper into the faces of their subjects, chemically preserved for posterity, treating these images as proxies for their identities as individuals, even after death – possibly even as indexes of their very souls.
+In some ways, we can regard these photographs from Madagascar as an extension of the many portraits of faithful Christian individuals which had appeared at the front of the _Evangelical Magazine_ for over half a century.
+As photographs, however, they encourage us to look deeper into the faces of their subjects, chemically preserved for posterity, treating these images as proxies for their identities as individuals, even after death – possibly even as indexes of their very souls.

 Acknowledgements